joaopizani/avr-alarm/README.md

 AVR-Alarm: Asynchronous time-triggered actions for AVRs
 =======================================================
-The avr-alarm library allows its users to **schedule** the handling of events happening at arbitrary moments during the execution of the program.
+The avr-alarm library allows its users to **schedule** the handling of events happening at arbitrary moments during program execution.
 Let's just start with a quick and dirty example:

+    ```c
     #include <stdlib.h>
     #include <stdint.h>
     #include <avr/interrupt.h>